ibm-cloud-docs/Cloudant/guides/iam.md

 - For a specific instance, set the service name to cloudantnosqldb, the service instance to be the instance you want to grant access to, and set the subject as above.

 Once a policy is set up, IAM credentials can be used to access Cloudant resources.
-To do this, IAM credentials need to be exchanged for an IAM access token -- a time limited authentication token -- which is sent with HTTP requests.
+To do this, IAM credentials need to be exchanged for an IAM access token – a time limited authentication token – which is sent with HTTP requests.
 To help with this, the Cloudant client libraries can be used, which will automatically pick up IAM credentials from an application binding, or can be manually initialised with an IAM-issued API key.
 Whether the client libraries are used or not, the access token sent with the request is used to authenticate the request to the Cloudant service, which will then use the defined access policies to permit or deny access to the service instance.

 ## Assigning roles

-If you are already familiar with IAM, this summary should let you start assigning roles to users in the context of your Cloudant instances:
+If you are already familiar with IAM, you can start assigning roles to users in the context of your Cloudant instances:

 - Assign `Administrator` role to allow a user to both view and manipulate Cloudant data, as well as change another user's permissions on the Cloudant instances.
 - Assign `Editor` role to allow a user to just view and manipulate data.